The Journey So Far…

 During the 2016 ACT election, all three major political parties and all candidates for the seat of Ginninderra expressed support for completing stage two of Belconnen Arts Centre, and on 15 May 2017, ACT Chief Minister Andrew Barr committed $15 million to the construction project.
 Stage Two of Belconnen Arts Centre will include construction of the 400 seat auditorium, a new foyer, workshops and studios, improved galleries, a café and expanded catering facilities, and more space for creative residencies.

-The Stage Two construction project is rocketing along, with the final two tenderers soon to be announced and works expected to be underway by mid-2018.
+The Stage Two construction project is rocketing along, with the successful tender soon to be announced and works expected to be underway early in the second half of 2018.
 We plan to keep open as much of our existing facilities as possible; there will be disruption, however the plan is for our creative program to be active both on-site and throughout the ACT.
 In 2018, look out for BAC’s new creative program “In Transition”.